Bellevue man will spend rest of life in prison for murder of longtime girlfriend

 Martinez also sentenced him to 40 to 50 years in prison for use of a weapon to commit a felony.
 The terms are to be served one after the other, said Sarpy County Deputy County Attorney Gage Cobb.

 Family members found Bauermeister dead and her elderly mother languishing in their home on Nov.
 16, 2017.
-Their home is in the Washington Terrace mobile home park at 3101 Washington St. near Offutt Air Force Base.
+They lived in the Washington Terrace mobile home park at 3101 Washington St., near Offutt Air Force Base.

-Authorities suspect the two had been in the Bellevue home for about a week before being discovered.
-They say Stack used a blunt instrument to kill Bauermeister.

 Bauermeister’s family has described her as a warm and loving woman.

-Katarina Bauermeister, a niece, has previously described her aunt as an energetic woman who made everybody in the family laugh.
+Katarina Bauermeister, a niece, has described her aunt as an energetic woman who made her family laugh.

 “I want everyone to know how selfless and amazing my aunt was,” she said.
 “She’s not just another homicide victim.
 She’s an aunt, a sister, a mother and a grandmother.”

 Stack also was charged with abuse of a vulnerable adult in connection with the death of Bauermeister’s 90-year-old, bedridden mother, Beverly Bauermeister.
-The mother died about 10 days after she and her daughter were found.
+She died about 10 days after she and her daughter were found.

-In a bench trial, Judge Martinez found there wasn't sufficient evidence to convict Stack of that charge.
+In a bench trial, Judge Martinez found insufficient evidence to convict Stack of that charge.

 1 of 46